realitytracing/Reality-Tracing-WIP/human-foundations/salience.md

 They indicate that:
 - Energy remains present
 - Salience remains active
-- Stabilizing local ends, idea-clusters, and future structures are unavailable

-The system is attempting to remain dynamically viable under extreme constraint.
+- The system is continuously attempting to stabilize under constraint

+Recovery cannot be commanded or moralized into existence.
+It emerges when **new viable paths are discovered and reinforced**.

 ---